dgoppenheimer/mk-test4/docs/building-this-site.md

 !!! success

     Great.
 It works.
 I'll keep customizing the landing page and start setting up site navigation.
 It appears the previous failure to deploy had something to do with how I set up the landing page.
-Also I do not have `site_url: https://dgoppenheimer.github.io/mk-test/` in my `mkdocs.yml` file.

 In `material/overrides/main-styles.html` change the color for `linear-gradient(to bottom, var(--md-primary-fg-color), #2a978d 99%, #fff 99%)` to `#BB8FCE`.
 This better matches the colors in the image better than the original teal.